apache/nuttx/configs/README.txt

   It is a variant of the compal_e88 config with the small changes for the differences in the board.

-config/px4fmu-v2_upstream
-  This is a minimal configuration that supports low-level test of the PX4FMU v2 in the NuttX source tree.
-If you are using PX4, you probably don't want this configuration.
-You probably want the latest supported configuration available from the PX4 GIT repositories.

 configs/qemu-i486
   Port of NuttX to QEMU in i486 mode.
 This port will also run on real i486 hardwared (Google the Bifferboard).